johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 * The resolver is operating in an environment where transport signals are not needed or desired

-The No-Transport option is designed to be a simple, lightweight mechanism that can be used to disable transport signaling without affecting the normal operation of DNS resolution.
+The No-OTS option is designed to be a simple, lightweight mechanism that can be used to disable transport signaling without affecting the normal operation of DNS resolution.